parachutel/Q-Learning-for-Intelligent-Driver/README.md

 - ./Parameters

 Then
-> run main_train.m for Q-learning and generating policies
+> run main_train.m for Q-learning and generating policies (change setting parameters for your needs)

 After having a policy
 > run main_evaluate.m for evaluating policies